stewyb314/trc/docs/design.md

 gRPC uses the CA certificate file to generate a certificate pool.
 The self signed certificate and the private key are used to generate the certificate which will be presented in the authentication.

-By default, the[ TLS package](https://go.dev/src/crypto/tls/cipher_suites.go) only allows cipher suites with no known vulnerabilities.
+TLS version 1.3 will be required for this project.
+This version of the [ TLS package](https://go.dev/src/crypto/tls/cipher_suites.go) only allows cipher suites with no known vulnerabilities.
 These are the encryption algorithms that this project will use.

 # <a name="_1y2ukim9xwfx"></a>Job Service